HelloBeastie/HelloBeastie.github.io/about.md

 : Research engineer at Eskom Research and Innovation Center

 Quinton Avis
-: BSc Microbiology & Intermediate Life Support
+: BSc Physiology & Intermediate Life Support
-: Currently a third year medicine student at the University of the Witwatersrand
+: Currently a third year medicine student at the University of the Witwatersrand and part time paramedic.

 * * *
 ## [](#Why Us?)Why Us?

-1. We are more qualified than most tutors and most teachers
+1. We are qualified in the specific fields we tutor
 2. We have work experience in our fields
 3. We quantifiably track and enhance performance
 4. We find out where the underlying problems are